OferPeery/cabinet/README.md

 ## License

 This application was developed as part of the Web Application Development Course in Reichman University.
+This project is licensed under the MIT License (see License.md for more details).
-I don't own any of the photos in this app, except for the admin's profile picture.
+I don not own any of the photos in this app, except for the admin's profile picture.